IBM-Cloud/DevOps-Services-Docs/docs/jazz_scm_client/index.md

 3. Click the **Manage IBM DevOps Services Projects** icon.
  ![Manage JazzHub Projects button within the Team Artifacts View](./images/jazzhubfeature.png)

-4. In the **Manage IBM DevOps Services Projects** window, enter your alias and personal access token to sign in to Bluemix DevOps Services, and then click **Next**.
+4. In the **Manage IBM DevOps Services Projects** window, enter your alias and personal access token or IBM id password to sign in to Bluemix DevOps Services, and then click **Next**.

     **Note**: A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).
 If you use a federated ID, to log in to your Eclipse client, you must use a personal access token instead of a password.
 If you are not a corporate user with a federated ID, then your IBM id and password will work with all clients.
 For information about creating a personal access token, see [Colleen's Blog  - fix URL](https://developer.ibm.com/devops-services/2016/06/16/whats-federated-authentication-and-how-does-it-affect-me/).